andygrunwald/go-incident/README.md

 # go-incident

-Go client library for accessing the Incident.io API
+Go client library for accessing the Incident.io API.